taltaf/tci-flogo/samples/app-dev/VSCode/PlayTestcase-UnitTesting/readme.md

 ## Import the sample

-1. Download the PlayTestcase.flogo and PlayTestcase.flogotest file.'
+1. Download the PlayTestcase.flogo and PlayTestcase.flogotest file.

-2. Put these files in VSCode workspace
+2. Put these files in VSCode workspace.

 ![Unit Testing files in VSCode workspace](../../import-screenshots/VSCode/PlayTC-UT/import.png)